Top 6 Biggest March Madness Upsets of All Time

 What is the biggest upset in March Madness history?

 In the long-standing history of the March Madness Tournament, the most remarkable upset ranking-wise was by the 2018 UMBC team.
-Their victory over the #1 seed Virginia was the first time in tournament history that a #16 seed had ever won against the #1 seed and remains the only team to do so.
-The biggest comeback in tournament history was held by Duke when they overcame a 22-point deficit to Maryland in the 2001 tournament.
+Their victory over the #1 seed, Virginia, was the first and only time in NCAA Tournament history that a #16 seed had ever won against the #1 seed.
+The biggest comeback in tournament history was completed by Duke when they overcame a 22-point deficit to Maryland in the 2001 tournament.

 Has a 16 seed ever beaten a 1 seed in March Madness?